 How Mike did it.

 You might be able to relate to Mike’s story, and you’ll definitely be able to learn from it!
 Here’s how he did it.

 When it comes to efficiency, having an expert in your corner is always a good idea.
 Mike’s home qualified for a free home energy checkup, which helped uncover how his home was wasting energy.
 Spoiler alert – his HVAC, duct work, and attic insulation were in need of some TLC!
 This helpful report was key for prioritizing the upgrades that would have the most impact on his home’s efficiency.

 Get in the zone.

 Mike has his home “zoned”, meaning he added separate thermostats on the first and second floors.
 This improved the energy efficiency by heating/cooling the individual floors (“zones”) versus the entire house.
-Mike’s also a member of PSO’s Power Hours program, which gives customers a FREE Wi-Fi thermostat (up to $110 value)!
+Mike’s also a member of PSO’s Power Hours program, which gives customers a $75 rebate on select Wi-Fi thermostats!
 Click here to see how Power Hours can help you save all year long.

 Add smart dampering

 Mike used smart dampering to ensure the system could force air where it’s needed between the first and second floor ductwork.
 Sounds complicated, but it’s really just a smart way to help your home consistently maintain the right temperature.